How to Add Runtime Enforcement Without Breaking Your Agents

 Common Shadow Mode Mistakes

 Enabling too many scopes at once.
-Shadow mode is cheap, but interpreting five simultaneous budget scopes is not.
-Start with 1-2 scopes (per-run, per-tenant), add more once those are calibrated.
+Dry-run evaluation does not consume balances, but interpreting many simultaneous budget scopes is still difficult.
+Start with one or two standard scopes, such as tenant and workflow, and add more once those are calibrated.

 Ignoring estimate accuracy.
 If your estimates are consistently 3x higher than actuals, your budgets are effectively 3x tighter than you think.
 Estimate drift is the silent killer of calibrated enforcement.